7targets/7targets-docs/_posts/2021-06-18-how-to-manage-Lead-States-and-Tags.md

 date: 2021-06-18
 title: How to manage Lead States and Tags
 video_id: JC2yJnBXzLM
-description: These steps are about How to manage Lead states and tags, which ultimately helps in better management.
-Hence, conversion rate is more.
+description: AI Sales Assistant will categorize the leads in various states based on the followups and responses.
+These states are there for the user to help focus on the right leads for conversion.
 type: How-to
 sidebar:
-  - {id: step-1, text: How to add and Manage Lead states }
+  - {id: step-1, text: Lead states }
-  - {id: step-2, text: How to add and manage Tags }
+  - {id: step-2, text: Manage Tags }
-  - {id: step-3, text: Filter search}
+  - {id: step-3, text: Filter by tags}
   - {id: step-4, text: Remove all tags}

 categories: